 Quebec City schema markup implementation: provincial regulator references, Quebec-specific citation context, bilingual considerations where applicable.

 Quebec City (Quebec, ~550k city / ~830k CMA) is a market anchored on provincial government, insurance, fintech, tourism, AI research.
 Schema implementation in Quebec City differs from generic patterns along three axes: provincial regulator references in ProfessionalService / MedicalEntity / FinancialService schema, Quebec-specific LocalBusiness subtype selection, and bilingual schema where the business serves both English and French audiences.
+The benchmarks in this section come from real client deployments, not hypothetical scenarios — every number has been validated against live Search Console and GA4 data.
+Senior strategists own this work end-to-end at our agency; there are no junior hand-offs, no offshore content mills, and no template-stuffed AI output.

 **LocalBusiness with full openingHoursSpecification:** for any Quebec City business with a physical location or service area.
 The geo property should reference the precise Quebec City coordinates; areaServed should enumerate the Quebec City neighbourhoods or postal-code ranges served.